uselagoon/lagoon/docs/using_lagoon/harbor/using_harbor.md

 ![Harbor Projects Overview](projects_overview.png)

-Within each Harbor repository, you'll see a list of container images from all environments with a single Lagoon project. <flesh this out a bit>
+Within each Harbor repository, you'll see a list of container images from all environments with a single Lagoon project.

 ![Harbor Repositories Overview](repositories_overview.png)